vacp2p/rfc/content/docs/rfcs/14/README.md

 This field holds the Unix epoch time in nanoseconds.
 Omitting it means the timestamp is unspecified.

-The `ephemeral` field MAY be filled out to signify the transient nature of the message.
+The `ephemeral` field MAY be set to signify the transient nature of the message.
-Omitting it means the message is permananent, and must be added to the store.
+If the message SHOULD be stored, then this field MUST be set to `false`, which is equivalent to omitting the field.
+If the message SHOULD NOT be stored, then this field MUST be set to `true`.

 See [13/WAKU2-STORE](/spec/13) for more details.

 ## Payloads